The Psyched Approach

 A 6-week ADHD Workshop Series for parents providing friendly support, information and strategies for understanding of your child’s ADHD diagnosis, and how to support and manage their needs.

-This group is run by our neurodevelopmental specialist/Senior Clinical Psychologist Dr Midori Lumsden and Intern Psychologist Britt Wallace.
+This group is run by our neurodevelopmental specialists.

 COST: $695 per person.
 If a second/parent guardian also wishes to attend, they can do so for a 50% discount.